 - Salve Regina's school code is 003411.

 - This application may be completed after Oct.
-1. The FAFSA now requires prior-prior year tax information.
-For example, for the 2019-2020 academic year, 2017 tax information is required.
+1. The FAFSA now requires two years prior tax information.
+For example, for the 2020-2021 academic year, 2019 tax information is required.

 - You must sign the FAFSA electronically using the FSA ID you create through the Department of Education website.
 Learn how to create an FSA ID.

 To be eligible for financial aid at Salve Regina, continuing education students must:

 - Be a citizen or legal resident of the United States.

 - Be enrolled at least half-time (two courses/six credits per semester) and be accepted as a candidate in a degree- or certificate-granting program at the University (conditionally accepted and non-matriculating students are not eligible for financial aid).

 - Make satisfactory progress toward the completion of the course of study.